PAS Component Availability During Backup

 - The Java client used by Spring apps

-The backup process for the Cloud Controller is:
+The following table describes the backup process for the Cloud Controller:

 |1: Pre-backup lock||The processes running on the Cloud Controller Worker, Cloud Controller, and Clock Global VMs are stopped.|